Bartleonid/reinvented/README.md

   5. Manual testing + test-design kick-off of high priority business cases test coverage using TestRail tool like Sig In.
 Checkout.
   6. API testing automation kick-off of high priority business use cases using Karate framework or JMeter
   7. Weekly QA review with Perry on QA team progress
-  8. Jenkins pipeline set up with backend test job
+  8. Jenkins pipeline set for backend tests
+  9. Frontend automated functional testig if nesessary
+  10. Visual frontend automated tesing

 ## Accessess
   - Jira